Vladimir3V/dapp-work/README.md

 The contract owner is a moderator with additional features:
 * Withdraw accumulated profit from the collected fees and send salary to the moderators.
 * Add the new moderators and delete the old ones.
-* Pause \ Unpause the contract when issues were found or resolved.
+* Pause / Unpause the contract when issues were found or resolved.
-* Setup a new contract address through the Registry contract.
+* Setup a new contract address through the Register contract.
 * Pass the ownership of the contract to another address.

-## Prerequisites and Setting Up the enviroment (if needed)
+## Prerequisites and Setting Up the Enviroment

 * **MetaMask Extension** for your browser
 You can get it here: https://metamask.io/